helsinova/ehwe/src/doc/manpage.md

 #### The *DEV:* part

-`DEV` is a string naming which device to apply settings on.
+`DEV` is a string naming which adapter to apply settings on.
 For example:

 `/dev/ttyS1`

-`DEV` can also be a regular expression for applying the **same setting** to **multiple** device-drivers.
+`DEV` can also be a regular expression for applying the **same setting** to **multiple** adapter-drivers.

 #### Termio struct